-Congress and the President considered 24 omnibus reconciliation measures (as shown in Table 2) between calendar year 1980, when the reconciliation process was first used, and the present.13 As stated previously, 20 of these measures were enacted into law and four were vetoed.
+Congress has considered 28 budget reconciliation measures (as shown in Table 2) between calendar year 1980, when the reconciliation process was first used by the House and Senate, and the present.13 As stated previously, 23 of these measures were enacted into law and four were vetoed.
+The Senate did not complete action on the remaining reconciliation measure (H.R.
+1628 in 2017).

-The Byrd rule has been in effect during the consideration of the last 19 of these 24 measures, covering from the end of calendar year 1985 through 2015.
+The Byrd rule has been in effect during the consideration of the last 23 of these 28 measures, covering from the end of calendar year 1985 through August 2022.
 The Byrd rule had not been established when the first five reconciliation bills were considered.
-As discussed in more detail below, actions were taken under the Byrd rule during the consideration of 15 of the 19 reconciliation measures.
+As discussed in more detail below, actions were taken under the Byrd rule during the consideration of 19 of the 23 reconciliation measures.

-The Byrd rule was only partially in effect during the consideration of the first of these 19 reconciliation bills.
-During consideration of that bill, the Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985, the Byrd rule applied to the consideration of an exchange of amendments between the two chambers, but not to initial consideration of the bill.
+The Byrd rule was only partially in effect during the consideration of the first of these 22 reconciliation bills.
+During consideration of the Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985, the Byrd rule applied to the consideration of an exchange of amendments between the two chambers, but not to initial consideration of the bill.

-The 19 reconciliation bills considered and passed by the House and Senate during this period stemmed from reconciliation directives in 17 different budget resolutions.
+The 23 reconciliation bills considered by the House and Senate during this period stemmed from reconciliation directives in 21 different budget resolutions.
 Two budget resolutions, in 1997 (for FY1998) and 2005 (for FY2006), led to the enactment of two reconciliation measures in each year.